cjus/node-neo4j-presentation/presentation/readme.md

 ### Connecting to Neo

 Here is the `alex.js` example from this [presentation's repo](https://github.com/cjus/node-neo4j-presentation).
 We begin by defining the location of our neo4j database instance.
-I'm running mine on my laptop so I specify `localhost`.
+I'm running mine on my laptop, so I specify `localhost`.
 The `bolt://` portion tells Neo that we'd like to use the faster binary connection protocol, instead of the HTTP version.

-You can find out more about bolt [here](https://neo4j.com/blog/neo4j-3-0-language-drivers).
+> You can find out more about bolt [here](https://neo4j.com/blog/neo4j-3-0-language-drivers).

 We then require the neo4j-driver and prepare an auth object to pass to the neo4j.driver setup.
 With a driver created we define an error handler.